njohner/ost_pymodules/README.md

-This is a set of python modules that can be used to perform various analyses on structures and dynamics of proteins and lipids.
+This is a set of python modules that can be used to perform various analyses on structures and dynamics of proteins and lipids in OpenStructure.

+The main functionalities are presented below, but more documentation is available in the modules themselves.
+For most functions python's *help(foo)* function will display the documentation for *foo*.
+This is especially useful in OpenStructure's interactive python shell which has auto completion, making it easy to see the list of functions available ina  certain module.

+To import the modules in OpenStructure:

+import sys
+sys.path.append(path_to_module)
+import module

 The different modules and their functions are: